mongodb-labs/mongo-web-shell/README.md

     export CONFIG_FILENAME=/home/ian/development/mongo-web-shell/sample.yml

-In staging and production, because apache doesn't play well with environment varaibles, we default to /opt/10gen/trymongo-<env>/shared/config.yml
+In staging and production, because apache doesn't play well with environment variables, we default to /opt/10gen/trymongo-<env>/shared/config.yml

  2. Any of the variables that appear in `webapps/lib/conf.py` can be overridden with environment variables - they will override anything in the